retospect/microweldr/ANIMATION_IMPROVEMENTS.md

 ## Overview

 Updated the SVG animation generator to display pause/notification messages in a clean, static message box near the legend instead of the previous yellow/orange popup boxes.
+Also improved the legend with larger, more visible dots and a cleaner scale bar design.

 ## Changes Made